Industry 4.0 — Smart Products Design and Smart Manufacturing

 Engineering Simulation’s Role in Modern Production Processes

-According to a Research & Markets report, global engineering software market was about 20 billion dollars in 2014, with an expected increase of 12.4% per year until 2022.
-Development drivers are the industrial process automation and the increased demand for integrated analysis and design solutions.
+According to a Research & Markets report, the global engineering software market was 20 billion dollars in 2014, with an expected increase of 12.4% per year until 2022.
+The drivers of this development are the industrial process automation and an increased demand for integrated analysis and design solutions.
 Platforms for engineering applications have evolved along with the entire IT industry.
-A dramatic impact in reducing costs, enhancing the quality and new products launching speed was the migration of design and simulation applications in the Cloud.
+This has had a dramatic impact on the industry, reducing costs, enhancing quality, and improving the launching speed of new products, all facilitated by the migration of design and simulation applications into the Cloud.

-The next wave was engineering platforms based 100% in Cloud.
-The first cloud-based 3D simulation software was provided by SimScale, aiming to help engineers build better and smarter products, in a shorter period of time.
-Using a large variety of simulation analyses offered on the SimScale platform, any manufacturer could create and optimize intelligent machines that combine mechanical functionality, digital control, and communication with industrial IoT ecosystems.
+The next wave encompassed engineering platforms based 100% in Cloud.
+The first cloud-based 3D simulation software was provided by SimScale and aimed to help engineers build better and smarter products in a shorter period of time.
+Leveraging a large variety of analyses offered on the SimScale platform, any manufacturer can create and optimize intelligent machines that combine mechanical functionality, digital control, and communication within industrial IoT ecosystems.

-Due to the large applicability of modern simulation models, digital industry processes could be assimilated by various companies.
+Due to the wide scale applicability of modern simulation models, digital industry processes could be assimilated by various companies.

-Industrial automation equipment and intelligent machines providers could offer their smart products to clients from various industries such as oil & gas and mining, agriculture, manufacturing, energy and power, chemicals, or utility providers.
-SimScale is being used in a variety of product development processes, across the whole industry ecosystem from large products and process manufacturing to component supply chain providers.
+Industrial automation equipment and intelligent machine providers offer their smart products to clients from various industries such as oil & gas, mining, agriculture, manufacturing, energy and power, chemicals, and utility providers.
+SimScale is being used in a variety of product development processes across the whole industry ecosystem, from large products and process manufacturing to component supply chain providers.

-This is how the whole smart product lifecycle is being created.
+This is how the whole smart product lifecycle is created.

 Download the company’s booklet to learn more about SimScale.